jackbaty/archive.baty.net/content/posts/2020/2020-11-29-spent-weekend-with-emacs.md

 Over the recent holiday, I thought I'd take the time to clean out my digital closets and get a little organized.
 My desktop was riddled with screenshots, receipts, and other detritus I'd been ignoring.
 And I don't even want to talk about my Downloads folder.
 Yikes.
 It felt good getting through that.

-I went from Downloads to Dropbox.
+I went from ~/Downloads to ~/Dropbox.
 There were a few folders there with names like "notes", "old-notes", "org", "obsidian", etc. I figured I'd just sneak in, zip things up, and put them somewhere in ~/archive.

 I cracked open the "old-notes" folder.
 It was full of Markdown files.
 They've been there for years, undisturbed.
 I figured it wouldn't hurt anything if I just opened one or two to see what it was like.
 That's when it started.